 Safety at the intersection of Sloat Blvd, Skyline Blvd and 39th Ave in the Outer Sunset is unsatisfactory.
-From 2008-2012:
+Between 2008-2012:

-- 6 people injured in traffic collisions at the Sloat/Skyline intersection
+- 6 people were injured in traffic collisions at the Sloat/Skyline intersection

-- 46 people injured in traffic collisions within a quarter-mile of the intersection
+- 46 people were injured in traffic collisions within a quarter-mile of the intersection

-- 2 reported deaths within a quarter-mile of the intersection since 2014
+- 2 deaths were reported within a quarter-mile of the intersection since 2014